-Hype, hype, hype – Everything Seasoning is an absolute hit in America and we too are enthusiastic about the great mix, which – as the name suggests – really goes with almost everything.
-We love this almost unknown insider tip so much that we can't get enough of it now, not only as a delicious spice mix but also as aioli and dressing.
+Hype, hype, hype – Everything Seasoning is an absolute hit in America, and we, too, are enthusiastic about this fantastic blend, which – as the name suggests – really goes with almost everything.
+We love this still virtually unknown insider tip so much that we can't get enough of it, not only as a delicious seasoning blend but also as an aioli and dressing.

-The Everything Bagel has a little bit of everything (hence the name).
-Sesame seeds, garlic, onions, salt - everything that makes your heart beat faster at breakfast.
+The Everything Bagel It has a little bit of everything (hence the name).
+Sesame seeds, garlic, onions, salt—everything that makes your heart beat faster at breakfast.

 And who invented it?
-Unfortunately, that remains a mystery.
-All origin stories but they agree: the combination was a stroke of genius in terms of taste and sustainability, because the mix was probably first created from leftover toppings from baking other bagels.
-A mixture of all the great variations, which of course would have been a shame to throw away.
+That unfortunately remains a mystery.
+Origin stories But they agree: the combination was a stroke of genius in terms of taste and sustainability, as the mix was probably originally born from leftover toppings from baking other bagels.
+A mixture of all the great variations that would have been far too good to throw away.

-What a stroke of luck for all foodies.
+What a stroke of luck for all gourmets.

 ➡️ Everything Bagel Seasoning from American Heritage

-But the great combination of savory treats doesn’t just taste great on the bagel.
-The taste experts at Stonewall Kitchen see it the same way and have the delicious mixture in the form of aromatic aioli and great dressing packaged.
-Whether with crispy salads, crunchy fried potatoes, chips, wraps, burgers, fish or juicy grilled meat – the fantastic mix simply tastes good with “everything”.
+But the great combination of savory treats doesn't just taste great on a bagel.
+The taste experts at Stonewall Kitchen see it the same way and have the delicious mixture in the form of aromatic Aioli and great dressing packaged.
+Whether with crisp salads, crunchy fried potatoes, fries, wraps, burgers, fish, or juicy grilled meat – this fantastic mix simply tastes good with everything.

 ➡️ Everything Aioli from Stonewall Kitchen